 You can plug it in, or run wireless on the battery.
 I've found this super useful since finding an outlet on a pickleball court can be a pain.
 The battery life really does last as advertised.
 After the first 6 hours of use, mine still had more than 50% battery left.

-I'm calling this the "Tesla of pickleball" because it's high-tech for modern users.
-There are no buttons on the machine itself, as everything is controlled through the Erne app on your smartphone.
+The Erne and Titan ACE machines are like the Teslas of pickleball because they're high-tech for modern users.
+There are no buttons on the Erne machine itself, as everything is controlled through the Erne app on your smartphone.

 I was skeptical at first, as not every player is tech-savvy.
 However, I can confirm the app is surprisingly easy and intuitive to use.
 The only thing that wasn't obvious was that clicking on individual drills toggles through pre-set subdrills.
 The Erne founder had to tell me about that one.